We have accidentally made our world into a severe test of human survival.

 Notice how we talk of our species.
 And note that every individual was born of a loving mother, large groups now pluralized into "the people", then fitted into a label of "global population", now Humankind is measured by a number - 7 billion.
 Next we will begin again, defined as vessels of carbon.
 Humans as significant carbon sinks best returned to the earth.
 Tons of carbon returned to Earth.
 So maybe cemeteries should be among trees of struggling forests.

 Multigenerational Survival Requires Systemic Reforms: We can start with harsh, difficult voluntary reforms by a majority of the world.
-This must show effective results in the first section of our era of change.
-Thereafter the changes required will be edicts, ruthlessly enforced.
+This must show effective results immediately Thereafter, the changes required will be edicts, ruthlessly enforced.
 Executed perfectly.

 Apply the laws of science to all public policy There is no room for irrational thinking, no time for magical ideology.

-Technocratic cybernetic Government A computer operating system is just another form of government; one that happens to be fast, efficient, and logical.
+Technocratic Cybernetic Government We face a myriad of tipping points, each with a modeled nexus point of influence; biological, chemical or physical.
+We might call this micro-geoengineering.
+A computer operating system is just another form of government; one that happens to be fast, efficient, and logical.
 Human governments have reached an end of useful life - they are corrupt, inbred, stuck in the past and not well suited for the global management of carbon and energy policy.
+And totally inept at modeling and acting on micro changes according to complex rules.
 System support by algorithm allows unbiased decsionmaking and ruthless enforcement.
 This must include direct regulation and managment of energy, chemical and biochemical systems.
 Decision-making for Spaceship Earth must be precise and fast.
-As much as possible we should rule by digital Artificial Intelligence Managing Spaceship Earth by digital algorithm is smart, apropriate where decision-making must be precise and fast.
+As much as possible we should rule by digital Artificial Intelligence.
+Managing Spaceship Earth by digital algorithm is apropriate for invoking rapid change.
 The predicted hypothetical technological singularity expected by mid century might be an interesting and necessary risk.
 The most useful aspect may be the fair, unbiased, ruthless enforcement.
 It is not too early to begin testing and deployment.
 Get over your fear of digital decision-making.
 Making the computer system is the democracy, the algorithm specification is the constitution to the government.
 Deploy ASAP.

 Population control must be absolute.
 This is key.
-It will happen by willful action, or by catastrophic attrition.
+Because it will happen by willful action, or by catastrophic attrition.
 The preferred action is willful.
-Natural attrition will be uncontrollable and likely unanticipated Survival rules must consider triage, hospice, and eugenics.
+Natural courses of decline will be uncontrollable, unpleasant and likely unanticipated Survival rules must consider triage, hospice, and eugenics.

-Mass media communications require a complete re-focus, re-invention and re-tasking.
+Mass media communication requires a complete re-focus, re-invention and re-tasking.
 All mass media, all advertising and public relations media must halt allegiance to carbon-fueled capitalism and turn to support objectives of the populace.
 This change need not be anti-capitalist, but it must be non-carbon capitalist.

 Agriculture must be retro and constrictive.
 Tilling soil releases carbon, no-till farming is smarter.
 Little or no fertilizer.
 Carefully selected and managed chemicals.
 Complete oversight by a carbon management plan.
 Respect for goals of water and ground water restoration